 Unnamed Sites that Sell “Real, Hollywood Breakdowns” to Newbies for High Fees

-Sure, in minor markets there may be other sites that are used for direct-to-actors breakdowns — and legitimately so — but in Los Angeles, the biggies are Actors Access and LA Casting.
+Sure, in minor markets there may be other sites that are used for direct-to-actors breakdowns — and legitimately so — but in Los Angeles, the biggies are Actors Access and Casting Networks.
 Do you want to be on other sites too?
 Up to you.
 There are many places to search for what’s casting.
-But between those I’ve just listed, you’re going to see 95% of everything that is intended for actors’ eyes, in the current casting landscape on any given day.
+But between those I’ve just listed, you’re going to see 95% of everything that is intended for actors’ eyes in the current casting landscape on any given day.

-That said, I’m generally a fan of the taped audition but usually as a matter of watching sides go up on Showfax rather than by pinching stolen breakdowns.
-I know an actor who saw sides go up on a show he was targeting, downloaded the sides, taped himself, dropped the DVD off at the casting office with nothing more than a quick thank you, and then got a producer session out of it.
+That said, I’m generally a fan of the self-taped audition but usually as a matter of watching sides go up on Showfax rather than by pinching stolen breakdowns.
+One of our SMFA Ninjas saw sides go up on a show he was targeting, downloaded the sides, taped himself, dropped the footage off at the casting office with nothing more than a quick thank you, and then got a producer session out of it.
 It can happen.
 But it’s all about the attitude of professionalism and the lack of expectation that anything may come of it.
-It’s the longshot, not the daily practice (that’s the reading all the breakdowns and submitting consistently).
+It’s a longshot.

-Actor Cast is new to the scene, in that it’s an arm launched off the long-standing CastIt.biz site that many studio casting directors use to log and generate their lists on projects.
+The long-standing CastIt.biz site that many studio casting directors use to log and generate their lists on projects now has a submission arm.
 (Take a look back at my column on Technology and Casting from a panel discussion I moderated a few years back.
-Yes, it’s old info, but you’ll see how these private, studio-only or network-only systems are evolving and inching their way into actor-level submission territory, now.)
-I’m eager to see what comes out of Actor Cast because I haven’t heard of many people using it, nor much about breakdowns going out on Actor Cast to the actor population, but I do know a few casting directors who will — if an actor is in the CastIt.biz database via Actor Cast — link to their profile when generating a list to show a producer.
+Yes, it’s old info, but you’ll see how these private, studio-only or network-only systems were evolving and inching their way into actor-level submission territory.)
+I’m eager to see what comes out of this because I haven’t heard of many people using it, nor much about breakdowns going out on Cast It to the actor population, but I do know a few casting directors who will — if an actor is in the CastIt.biz database via Cast It Talent — link to their profile when generating a list to show a producer.

-CAZT is an LA-based casting facility that offers audition space to producers of micro-budget projects free in exchange for requiring the auditioning actors share their email addresses, so they can be offered the opportunity to watch their audition footage (for a fee), and get feedback on their auditions.
-Cool premise, but one that has been fraught with “best practices” snags along its evolution.
-Lately, actors have been required to “like” the facility at Facebook in order get their feedback, which is a social networking advertising strategy.
+CAZT was an LA-based casting facility that offered audition space to producers of micro-budget projects free in exchange for requiring the auditioning actors share their email addresses so they can be offered the opportunity to watch their audition footage (for a fee) and get feedback on their auditions.
+Cool premise, but one that was fraught with “best practices” snags along its evolution.
+At one point, actors were required to “like” the facility at Facebook in order get their feedback, which is a social networking advertising strategy.
+As of October, 2018, CAZT is no longer doing business.

-Because sites are popping up every day, offering services to actors along their journey, this is by no means a comprehensive list, nor is it guaranteed for accuracy, as existing companies are always refining and changing their offerings to their customer base.
+Because sites are popping up every day offering services to actors at various points along their journey, this is by no means a comprehensive list, nor is it guaranteed for accuracy, as existing companies are always refining and changing their offerings to their customer base.

-I am a huge fan of tracking production and updating your show bible using sites like CastingAbout, IMDb-Pro, Production Weekly, The Futon Critic’s Devwatch, Cinematic Happenings Under Development (CHUD), Jeff Gund’s Info List, Cynopsis, Deadline Hollywood Daily, Baseline Research, The Wrap‘s Power Grid, the Black List, the Paley Center, KabookIt, Who Represents, Actor Genie, Hollywood Reporter, Daily Variety, Studio System News, and the sides posted at Showfax as well as the scripts posted at Screenplay Online.
+I am a huge fan of tracking production and updating your show bible using sites like CastingAbout (get a free week from us here), IMDb-Pro, Production Weekly, The Futon Critic’s Devwatch, Birth Movies Death, Jeff Gund’s Info List, Cynopsis, Deadline Hollywood Daily, the Black List, the Paley Center, Who Represents, Actor Genie, Hollywood Reporter, Daily Variety, Studio System News, and the sides posted at Showfax as well as the scripts posted at Screenplay Online.

-Not only does this provide you with a really good overview of exactly how much is in production, regularly, in Los Angeles and worldwide, it adds to your knowledge base of who’s working, who’s working on what, and the ebb and flow of production “seasons” (if there are such things anymore).
+Not only does this provide you with a really good overview of exactly how much is in production regularly, worldwide, it also adds to your knowledge base of who’s working, who’s working on what, and the ebb and flow of production “seasons” (if there are such things anymore).
 Could any of that tracking lead to auditions?
 Sure!
 If you’ve done a great job of connecting people to projects and your type to trends affecting your type, you’ll be able to lean on relationships that could lead to auditions.

 Also check with your friends and your community of actors.
 What are they going out for?
 What are they hearing about?
-Heck, which of the sites and services out there are they most excited to use, and do they share their thoughts at Actor Rated or The Workshop Guru?
+Heck, which of the sites and services out there are they most excited to use, and do they share their thoughts at Actor Rated or Acting Resource Guru?
 Poke around.
-You’ll learn more about what’s happening in informal ways than in what look like more traditional ways, almost always.
+You’ll learn more about what’s happening in informal ways than in what look like more traditional ways almost always.

-Yes, most of the above is tailored to the major markets, but over the years, in moderating the columns at The Actors Voice: POV, there have been a good many suggestions, and here are a few (do your research, because more may pop up, and your mileage may vary with these): Casting Workbook (Canada), e-Talenta (Europe), Spotlight (UK), Equity (UK), AT2 (Australia), Showcast (Australia, New Zealand), and ALWAYS check with your local film commission for projects that are coming to your area.
+Yes, most of the above is tailored to the major markets in the US, but over the years I’ve been given a good many suggestions for additions to this list, and here are a few (do your research, because more may pop up, and your mileage may vary with these): Casting Workbook (Canada), e-Talenta & CastForward (Europe), Castupload (Europe), Crew-United (Europe), Spotlight (UK), Equity (UK), AT2 (Australia — mostly student films), Showcast (Australia, New Zealand), 800 Casting (Southeast US), Skybolt, IMDb, and ALWAYS check with your local film commission for projects that are coming to your area.
 Here’s a database of film commissions to search!
-Depending on your market size, also check for Meet-Up groups, Yahoo Groups, hotlines from your local film commissions or production guides, and of course, keep an eye on Casting Qs and The Actors Voice: POV.
+Depending on your market size, also check for Meet-Up groups, Yahoo Groups, hotlines from your local film commissions or production guides, and of course, keep an eye on your free SMFA Hot Sheets.

 Good Ol’ Fashioned Mail

-So, do direct submissions, general submissions, mailings to offices not about any roles in particular help actors without agents get auditions?
+Do direct submissions, general submissions, mailings to offices not about any roles in particular help actors without agents get auditions?
+Sure.
+Sometimes.
 How about…

-But as I always like to say: It’s not the one thing you do; it’s all the things you do.
-So don’t focus too much on any one element to your self-submitting plan (and of course, keep getting out there and creating your own work, to keep busy between submissions and auditions) and you’ll find the process to just be part of your routine rather than another big THING you have to conquer in this biz.
+But as I always say: It’s not the one thing you do; it’s all the things you do.
+So don’t focus too much on any one element to your self-submitting plan (and of course, keep getting out there and creating your own work) and you’ll find the process to just be part of your routine rather than another big THING you have to conquer in this biz.

 Keep in mind that the likelihood of getting called in for one of the very few slots offered to unrepresented actors we don’t already know is sometimes very low.
 So, focusing on roles in projects that are just a tier above where you currently are might be the right choice ’til you’ve built up relationships, momentum, credits, and footage that can help you edge your way into higher-profile offices where your work is not yet known.